1. Parties and the Agreement

 - any misuse of the Service from or by Customer or its Personnel.

-14.2 Customer agrees to co-operate with Supplier (at its own expense) in the handling of any Claims that arise as a result of the actions in clause 1.
+14.2 Customer agrees to co-operate with Supplier (at its own expense) in handling any Claims that arise as a result of the actions in clause 14.1.

 14.3 If a third party claims that the Service provided by Supplier infringes its Intellectual Property Rights, then Supplier indemnifies Customer for all direct costs, Claims and Liabilities arising from such claim and, if the quiet enjoyment of the Service is prevented, Supplier will use all reasonable commercial efforts to secure the right for Customer to continue to use the Service or replace or modify the Service to make the Service non-infringing.